ashhher/Interacting-Whiteboard/README.md

 # Interactive Whiteboard
-An interactive whiteboard with a chat room for multiple users using Java
+An interactive whiteboard with a chat room for multiple users